ultralytics/ultralytics/docs/guides/kfold-cross-validation.md

         model.train(data=dataset_yaml, *args, **kwargs)  # Include any training arguments results[k] = model.metrics  # save output metrics for further analysis
     ```

-In this updated section, I have replaced manual string joining with the built-in `Path` method for constructing directories, which makes the code more Pythonic.
-I have also improved the explanation and clarity of the instructions.

 ## Conclusion